 the feeling that arises when you are confronted with another's suffering and feel motivated to relieve that suffering.

 While some tools focus specifically on compassion, the websites and apps you use daily (in all subjects) can be used to promote concern for others.
 You don't have to stop using the tools you love or toss out your lesson or curricular plans to start developing SEL.
 Below we have included some tips, tools, and actionable ideas for seamlessly integrating compassion and life skills-building into your content classroom.

 It's important to understand the distinction between "empathy" and "compassion."
-Empathy allows us to sense other people's emotions, like grief or joy, and imagine what someone else might be thinking.
+Empathy allows us to sense other people's emotions, like grief or joy, and imagine what someone else might be feeling.
 Compassion is similar but also involves a desire to help the person.
 Going further, compassion can lead to altruism, where people behave and act in kind and selfless ways.
 In a Chicago school, students felt compassion for their teacher, a survivor of cancer, and followed up with a thoughtful act.
 (Click the link to watch them surprise her with a song that illustrates emphatic understanding and profound care.)
 The difference between feeling someone's pain (empathy) and having an urge to help (compassion) is transformational and is an important part of teaching in our classrooms.
-Research suggests that children younger than two exhibit greater happiness when giving rather than receiving.
+Research suggests that children younger than 2 exhibit greater happiness when giving rather than receiving.
 With that foundation in place, teachers can incorporate compassion to create a culture of students who are one step closer to making real, positive change in their communities.